jbilander/sdbox/README.md

 ***

 What is the sdbox for Amiga?
 It is a small device that you can plug into your Amiga's parallel port and get access to a sd-card formatted with e.g. a windows FAT file system.
 It uses an Arduino Nano V3 and a common cheap sd-card module that has a voltage level shifter on board.
-These small devices are soldered onto a small PCB together with a Male d-sub db25 connector that fits into the Amiga parallel port (The A1000 need a proper gender changer, be aware).
+These small devices are soldered onto a small PCB together with a Male d-sub db25 connector that fits into the Amiga parallel port (The A1000 needs a proper gender changer, be aware).
 The device must be powered externally either through the usb-connector on the Nano or via the separate barrel jack connector on the main PCB.
 A power supply with 1A DC capacity should suffice.
 5V via USB or 7-12V via the barrel jack power connector that goes to the VIN of the Nano V3.

 ***
 Ok enough talk!, show us some videos: